-In considering how the existing short notice RERT panel could be leveraged to bolster RERT reserves in a particular region, the ESB identified another amendment that could be made to further facilitate backup measures for reliability in the NEM.
-This related to restrictions on entering into multi-year interim reliability reserve contracts as the expiry of the interim reliability reserves rule approaches.
+Discussions between jurisdictions and the ESB identified another amendment that could be made to further facilitate backup measures for reliability in the NEM.
+This is related to restrictions on entering into multi-year interim reliability reserve contracts as the expiry of the interim reliability reserves rule approaches.
 These restrictions unduly limit the procurement options available to AEMO if a large reliability gap is forecast in the ESOO that could be most cost-effectively addressed through multi-year interim reliability reserve contracts.
+The ESB considers removing these restrictions would provide AEMO more options to manage the transitioning system and has set out its recommendations to achieve this below.